stashed/stash/docs/reference/stash_backup.md

       --kubeconfig string        Path to kubeconfig file with authorization information (the master location is set by the master flag).
-      --master string            The address of the Kubernetes API server (overrides any value in kubeconfig) --pushgateway-url string   URL of Prometheus pushgateway used to cache backup metrics --restic-name string       Name of the Backup used as configuration.
+      --master string            The address of the Kubernetes API server (overrides any value in kubeconfig) --pushgateway-url string   URL of Prometheus pushgateway used to cache backup metrics --backup-name string       Name of the Backup used as configuration.
       --resync-period duration   If non-zero, will re-list this often.
 Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 5m0s)
       --run-via-cron             Run backup periodically via cron.
       --scratch-dir emptyDir     Directory used to store temporary files.
 Use an emptyDir in Kubernetes. (default "/tmp")